sandeepnkulkarni/kubernetes-tutorials/_posts/2020-06-17-single-node-k8s-ubuntu-gcp-kubeadm.md

 tags: [kubernetes, kubeadm, cluster, gcp, ubuntu]
 ---

-In this tutorial, we will try to create single node Kubernetes cluster on Ubuntu using kubeadm on Google Cloud Platform (GCP).
+In this tutorial, we will try to create single node/control-plane Kubernetes cluster on Ubuntu using kubeadm on Google Cloud Platform (GCP).
 I will assume you have basic understanding of Docker, Kubernetes and have access to the [Google Cloud Platform](https://cloud.google.com).

 ## Google Cloud Platform SDK